Pat Werner

 PT, CCRT

-Received her Bachelor of Science degree in Physical Therapy from Mount Saint Mary's College in Los Angeles, California.
-She returned to Utah and practiced with human patients at an in-patient rehabilitation center focusing on neurological rehabilitation.
+Pat Werner received her Bachelor of Science degree in Physical Therapy (PT) from Mount Saint Mary's College in Los Angeles, California.
+Upon graduation, she moved to Utah to work in neurological rehabilitation with human patients at an in-patient rehabilitation center.
 Pat's interest in rehabilitation for animals was sparked when her own dog, Max, was diagnosed with a progressive neurological disorder.
-She made the decision to pursue her animal rehabilitation training through the Canine Rehabilitation Institute and is now a Certified Canine Rehabilitation Therapist.
-Prior to opening Utah Pet Rehab and Acupuncture Center, LLC with Dr. McCall in 2009, she owned and operated Canine Rehabilitation of Park City, LLC.
-She is a member of the American Physical Therapy Association.
-She lives in Park City, Utah with her husband and daughter, two dogs, three cats, and one very large goldfish.
+She made the decision to pursue animal rehabilitation training through the Canine Rehabilitation Institute, and is now a Certified Canine Rehabilitation Therapist (CCRT).
+She is also a member of the American Physical Therapy Association.

 Dr. Magali Lequient